 For hundreds of years the Tichelaar family has been running its family business originating in the very North of The Netherlands.
 In family ownership since the early 16th century, the family has handed down its ceramic trade secret from one generation to another and boasts of world reknowned clients.
 Tharawat magazine explores the history of a family that started as brick makers and to this day produces some of the most recognised ceramic pieces in the world.

-is a founding member of the European Union, the OECD, and the World Trade Organisation.
+The Netherlands is a founding member of the European Union, the OECD, and the World Trade Organisation.
 This country that, technically, lies under sea level, has its main industries in agriculture-related industries, metal and engineering products, electronic machinery, and equipment chemicals, petroleum, construction, micro-electronics, and fishing.
 Its main export destinations are Germany, Belgium, France, the UK, Italy and the United States.
 In 2009 The Netherlands were ranked 61st among the oil producing and 6th among the natural gas producing countries.
 Its GDP comprised $794.8 billion in 2009 and unemployment rose to 4.9% in 2009.

 “Koninklijke Tichelaar Makkum” – Grown from the homeland